 All developments within the BCOD must contain at least two floors of Commercial Uses, of which the ground story must be one, and contain at least one residential use.

-All Commercial, Public / Institutional, and Other Uses permitted pursuant to the use tables, whether as principal or accessory uses, and whether as-of-right or by Special Permit, shall be permitted only in conjunction with a residential use.
+All Commercial, Public / Institutional, and Other Uses permitted pursuant to the use tables, whether as principal or accessory uses, and whether by-right or by Special Permit, shall be permitted only in conjunction with a residential use.

 § 10.5 GENERAL STANDARDS